hasansozer/MOSARCH/README.md

 # MOSARCH

 This is the repository of the project titled "Recovery of **MO**dular **S**oftware **ARCH**itectures with Exact and Heuristic Clustering Methods".
 The repository contains information, documents, data, software tools and other relevant artifacts regarding the project.
-You can visit [the project Web site](https://hasansozer.github.io/MOSARCH/) for more information.
+Basic information regarding the project is listed below.
+You can visit [the project Web page](https://hasansozer.github.io/MOSARCH/) for more information.

-## Project Information
 - Funding: [The Scientific and Technological Research Council of Turkey](https://tubitak.gov.tr/en) (grant #120E488)
 - Host Institution: [Ozyegin University](https://www.ozyegin.edu.tr/)
 - Industrial partner: [Turkcell Technology](http://www.turkcellteknoloji.com.tr/language/en/)